Setting-up Kerberos Authentication¶

 If the SPN does not meet these rules, the Kerberos authentication will fail for ODBC clients, web services, the Information Self-Service Tool, the Diagnostic and Monitoring Tool, and the Scheduler administration tool.
 The Denodo JDBC driver and the administration tool will be able to connect.

 SPNs are case insensitive when used by Microsoft Windows-based computers.
-However, Linux/Unix is case-sensitive and require the proper case to function properly.
+However, Linux/Unix is case-sensitive and requires the proper case to function properly.
 So when you create the SPN and configure the Virtual DataPort server, always enter the names with the proper case.
 That is, the host name in lower case (e.g. denodo-prod.subnet1.contoso.com) and the domain name in upper case (e.g. CONTOSO.COM).

 If your organization uses Microsoft Active Directory 2003 or earlier, you cannot use the -S switch because it is not available for that version.
 In that case, replace -S with -a but make sure that the same SPN is not associated to two user accounts.